-Most court records in Texas will be open to the public.
-However, Rule 12 of the Judicial Administration clearly lists those items that will not be available in public court records.
+Most public records in the state will be open to the public.
+However, according to United States federal laws and Rule 12 of the Judicial Administration clearly lists those items that will not be available in public records.
 They are as follows:

 Federal laws also protect personal or sensitive information from being included in open court documents and records.

-Texas makes it easy for patrons of the court to file their cases.
+TX makes it easy for patrons of the court to file their cases.
 They have a section on the TX Judicial Branch website called “Rules and Forms” where users can download the forms they need and review the rules of the court.
 Forms are broken down into categories for types of cases.
 Additionally, this state has an e-filing option called eFileTexas, which is mandatory to use for all criminal cases, and civil cases can use this system as well.
 They allow patrons of the court to select from a variety of e-filing vendors.
 Users must register for an account to begin using the system.
+Patrons can also read the court costs, find out who the court administration is, read local rules, use online services, read open records, find human resources and emergency management details, and use quick links to public access information.

-Did you know you could access thousands of Texas court records online quickly and easily?
-Try Infotracer to perform a TX court records search any time of day or night.
-The massive database offers court records from all over the state, including Harris County, Dallas County, and Tarrant County.
-According to the Public Information Act TX Government Code 552 (Public Information Act), the public is granted access to all kinds of criminal court records, civil cases, and family court issues like divorce and bankruptcies.
+Did you know you could access thousands of state public records online quickly and easily?
+Try Infotracer to perform a TX records search any time of day or night.
+The massive database offers records from all over the state, including Harris County, Dallas County, and Tarrant County.
+According to the Public Information Act TX Government Code 552 (Public Information Act), the public is granted access to all kinds of adult probation and criminal records, dockets, justice of the peace records, county clerk's offices, district clerk information, property tax records, marriage licenses, case files, case records, case information, child support records, county records, state property records, civil cases, and family court issues like divorce and bankruptcies.

 In 2012, the Texas courts received 13,264,593 filings.
 In 2016, the number of filings decreased by 10.2% and counted 11,916,611 filings and had 11,739,186 outgoing cases